 Uses of This Medicine:

-Loxapine is used to treat a mental condition called schizophrenia.
+Loxapine is used to treat a condition called schizophrenia.
 This medicine should not be used to treat behavioral problems in older adult patients who have dementia.

 This medicine is available only with your doctor's prescription.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

 Appropriate studies have not been performed on the relationship of age to the effects of loxapine in the pediatric population.
 Safety and efficacy have not been established.

 No information is available on the relationship of age to the effects of loxapine in geriatric patients.
 However, elderly patients (especially females) are more likely to have tardive dyskinesia (a movement disorder), which may require caution in patients receiving loxapine.

 |All Trimesters||C||Animal studies have shown an adverse effect and there are no adequate studies in pregnant women OR no animal studies have been conducted and there are no adequate studies in pregnant women.|